jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/README.md

 This is the file for initialized structure.
 You can generate one with your data at the step: https://github.com/jessica1338/CSHMM-TF-for-time-series-scRNA-Seq#run-the-initialization-part-within-the-container .
 If you want to use other initial structure, please make sure that file has the following format:
 	* __First line__:
-	some pairs of integers (p1,p2) separated by \t character, each integer denotes the index of path and (p1,p2) means that these two paths are connected.
+	Pairs of path IDs (p1,p2) separated by \t character, (p1,p2) means that these two paths are connected.
+Note that path 0 is the root node (left most, earliest node).
 	* __Second Line__:
-	(cn,p) seperated by \t, For each of this, means that the cell cn is assigned to path p.
-Note that the cell_names must be the same as in your data file.
+	Pairs of (cn,p) seperated by \t, Each of these pair means that the Cell ID cn is assigned to path p.
+Note that the Cell ID must be the same as is in your data file.

 	Example file:
 	[example file for initiali structure](/init_cluster_treutlein2014_lung.txt)